Camping Near Capitol Reef National Park

 What are the camping fees in Capitol Reef National Park?

-At Capitol Reef National Park, camping fees vary depending on your chosen campground and site type.
-The Fruita Campground, the park's main developed campground, charges $20 per night per site.
-This fee includes access to modern amenities such as flush toilets, sinks, picnic tables, fire rings, and a water filling station.
-The campground is situated in a historic orchard, offering a unique camping experience among fruit trees.
+At Capitol Reef National Park, camping fees vary depending on your chosen campground and the season.
+The main Fruita Campground charges $20 per night for individual sites, which includes access to modern amenities like flush toilets, sinks, picnic tables, and fire pits.
+During peak season from March to October, reservations are highly recommended as this is one of the most popular camping destinations in Utah.

-For those seeking a more primitive camping experience, the park offers two free primitive campgrounds: Cathedral Valley and Cedar Mesa.
-While these sites don't require payment, they have minimal amenities and are accessible only by dirt roads.
-These campgrounds are perfect for experienced campers looking to explore the remote sections of the park.
-If you're planning to visit other parks in the region, consider combining your trip with visits to nearby Canyonlands National Park or Bryce Canyon National Park.
+For those seeking a more primitive camping experience, Cathedral Valley and Cedar Mesa primitive campgrounds are available for just $10 per night on a first-come, first-served basis.
+These sites offer basic amenities like pit toilets and picnic tables, making them perfect for adventurous campers who want to explore the remote sections of the park.
+If you're planning to visit other nearby parks, consider combining your trip with Canyonlands National Park or Arches National Park for an extended desert camping adventure.

 Top points of interest near Capitol Reef National Park